Iron For Vegetarians: Plant Based Iron Sources To Maintain Iron Intake

 But despite its increasing popularity, some are understandably hesitant about going plant-based – mainly because of concerns about not consuming enough iron.

-While iron is indeed an essential part of any diet, a plant-based diet isn’t actually lacking in this nutrient at all, it’s actually very easy to maintain a high iron intake as a Vegetarian, there’s plenty of plant based iron sources that Vegetarians can rely on.
+While iron is indeed an essential part of any diet, a plant-based diet isn’t actually lacking in this nutrient at all, it’s actually very easy to maintain a high iron intake as a Vegetarian, there are plenty of plant-based iron sources that Vegetarians can rely on.

 That being said, here’s how to maintain your iron intake on a plant-based diet.

 You might want to rethink that cup of tea or coffee you drink with your breakfast meals, since caffeine can block your body from absorbing iron.

 Just like our resident writer, Claire O’Brien has previously discussed, these drinks inhibit your body’s iron absorption since they contain tannin – a compound that interferes with our body’s iron absorption.

 This is why it’s best to avoid consuming caffeinated drinks during mealtimes so your body can easily take in the iron it needs.
 But this doesn’t mean you have to completely cut them out of your diet.

 If you need that extra energy boost, you can wait an hour after eating your iron-rich meal to drink coffee or tea again.